Discount-Ticket-Slay/ticketslave/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ### Backend Setup
+1. Ensure .env file is present with all the relevant environment variables. (not committed for security reasons)
-1. From the root directory, start all services:
+2. From the root directory, start all services:
     ```bash
     docker-compose up
     ```